AriFordsham/GHCWiki/type-functions-solving.md

 ```

-Derivation with rules in the new-single report:  **SLPJ**: urk!
-That is, `new-single` goes into a loop on this??
-Martin?
+Derivation with rules in the new-single report:

 ```wiki
 [F v] ~ v  ||-  [F v] ~ v